How to use Dymista, your seasonal nasal allergy medicine

 - Do not spray directly onto the nasal septum(the wall between your 2 nostrils).

 - Repeat steps 3-6 with your other nostril.

 - If you do not use your spray for 14 or more days, you'll need to prime the pump with 1 spray, or until you see a fine mist.
 If you do not see a fine must, clean the tip of the spray nozzle.

-- Remove the dust cap.
+- Once a week, remove the dust cap.
 Gently pull upward on the spray pump to lift away from the bottle.

 - Wash dust cap and spray pump in warm tap water.